-Portfolio turnover risk: The fund may engage in frequent trading, which can result in high portfolio turnover.
+Portfolio turnover risk: The fund engages in frequent trading from time to time, which can result in high portfolio turnover.
 A high portfolio turnover rate involves greater expenses to the fund, including transaction costs, and is likely to generate more taxable short-term gains for shareholders, which may have an adverse impact on performance.

-Liquidity risk: The risk that investments cannot be readily sold at the desired time or price, and the fund may have to accept a lower price or may not be able to sell the security at all.
+Liquidity risk: Certain of the fund's investments may present liquidity risk.
+Liquidity risk involves the risk that investments cannot be readily sold at the desired time or price, and the fund may have to accept a lower price or may not be able to sell the security at all.
 An inability to sell securities can adversely affect the fund's value or prevent the fund from taking advantage of other investment opportunities.
 Liquid portfolio investments may become illiquid or less liquid after purchase by the fund due to low trading volume, adverse investor perceptions and/or other market developments.
 In recent years, the number and capacity of dealers that make markets in fixed income securities has decreased.
 Consequently, the decline in dealers engaging in market making trading activities may increase liquidity risk, which can be more pronounced in periods of market turmoil.
 Liquidity risk may be magnified in a rising interest rate environment or when investor redemptions from fixed income funds may be higher than normal, causing increased supply in the market due to selling activity.
 Liquidity risk includes the risk that the fund will experience significant net redemptions at a time when it cannot find willing buyers for its portfolio securities or can only sell its portfolio securities at a material loss.